atomisthq/docs/docs/tutorials/create-rug-project.md

+You can use Atomist to create a new Rug project without leaving your Slack team.

-We provide a generator that can be run from your Slack team to create a new Rug project using standard setup, sensible defaults, and starter Rugs.
+Atomist comes with a generator that can be run from your Slack team to create a new Rug project using standard setup, sensible defaults, and starter Rugs.